open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Data-Threads.rst

    }

-In addition, the following virtual methods can be overriden to extend the functionality of a Data Thread:
+In addition, the following virtual methods can be overridden to extend the functionality of a Data Thread:

 .. function:: std::unique_ptr<GenericEditor> createEditor(SourceNode* sourceNode)